Edd Mann Developer

 $ /usr/local/Cellar/mysql/5.5.20/bin/mysql_secure_installation

-We must then make Apache aware that MySQL now has setup shop on your system.
+We must then make Apache aware that MySQL now has set up shop on your system.
 To do this, run the following commands.

 $ sudo mkdir /var/mysql